tieirra/Web32-Scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+The closures captures the variable from the lexical scope.

 2. Study the following code, then answer the questions below.

 ```js